No description

 mtproto Runs nineseconds/mtg:2 with an mtg-v2 compatible fake-TLS secret

-xray_vless_reality Generates xray.json; auto-generates Reality keypair on first remote deploy when keys are omitted
+xray_vless_reality Generates xray.json; auto-generates a Reality keypair on first remote deploy when keys are omitted; explicitly controls the minimum accepted client version

 For xray_vless_reality, WebShare tries to generate a matching private_key / public_key pair on the remote host by running Xray in Docker during deploy.
 You can also provide both keys manually in Config JSON.